iotaledger/wasp/clients/apiclient/docs/GovChainMetadata.md

 ### NewGovChainMetadata

-`func NewGovChainMetadata(description string, evmJsonRpcUrl string, evmWebSocketUrl string, name string, website string, ) *GovChainMetadata`
+`func NewGovChainMetadata(description string, evmJsonRpcURL string, evmWebSocketURL string, name string, website string, ) *GovChainMetadata`

 NewGovChainMetadata instantiates a new GovChainMetadata object This constructor will assign default values to properties that have it defined,